EU-maritime/PaxListConverter-PHP/README.md

 ### How do I get set up? ###

-* The pdf is explaining everything.
+* The pdf (you can find it in Docs) is explaining everything.

 ### Contribution guidelines ###